Inference for change-plane regression: Introduction

 A consequence of the non-smoothness of the objective function in change-plane models is that it is possible to obtain convergence rates faster than $\sqrt n$.
-In the special case of a change-point model, multiple examples have been given in which estimated parameters converge at $n$-rate to the minimizer of a non-Gaussian process.
-For example, Kosorok and Song \cite{kosorok2007inference} showed that a Cox model change-point estimator is $n$-consistent and weakly converges to the minimizer of a right-continuous jump process; and Song et al. \cite{song2016asymptotics} showed a least-squares estimator in a linear change-point model can attain $n$-rate convergence under a correctly specified model but that these rates can be slower under misspecification.
+In the special case of a change-\emph{point} model, multiple examples have been given in which estimated parameters converge at $n$-rate to the minimizer of a non-Gaussian process.
+For example, \cite{kosorok2007inference} showed that a transformation model change-point estimator is $n$-consistent and weakly converges to the minimizer of a right-continuous jump process; the change-point problem in the Cox model \citep{pons2003estimation} is considered a special case of the change-point model in \cite{kosorok2007inference}, and similar asymptotic properties were presented \citep{pons2003estimation}; and \cite{song2016asymptotics} showed a least-squares estimator (LSE) in a linear change-point model can attain $n$-rate convergence under a correctly specified model but that these rates can be slower under misspecification.
+Similar $n$-rate of convergence results of the maximum (profile) likelihood estimators (MLEs) or LSE in change-point models were presented earlier in the literature \citep{chernoff1956estimation, luo1996asymptotic, gijbels1999estimation}.
+The asymptotic theory of the change-point model is most well-developed in non-linear time series analysis.
+For example, \cite{chan1993consistency} showed that the conditional LSE of the change-point (also called a ``threshold") parameter has an $n$-consistency, and its limiting distribution is a functional of a compound Poisson process. \cite{hansen2000sample} established weak convergence of the change-point estimator through the inverse of the likelihood ratio statistic, with the convergence rate of $n^{1-2\alpha}$ for $0<\alpha<1$, assuming a diminishing threshold effect as sample size increases.
+Similar rate of convergence results for the change-point estimators in the time series analysis have been reported \citep{bai1998estimating}, where the convergence rate depends on the presence of a diminishing threshold effect assumption.
+Our study focuses on asymptotic theory for the change-\emph{plane} in spatially or temporally independent data in the presence of a non-zero constant threshold effect.